-a) Overview
+A) Overview

-For fiscal year 2018, the investment return, net of fees, on Trust-managed assets was 7.4%, while the Trust's strategic benchmark returned 7.1%.
-The relative outperformance for the Trust during the current fiscal year was driven by the investment performance of the Trust's investment managers as well as the tactical investment positions taken by the Trust.
+For fiscal year 2019, the investment return, net of fees, on Trust-managed assets was 2.8%, while the Trust's strategic benchmark returned 3.9%.
+The relative underperformance for the Trust during the current fiscal year was driven by the investment performance of the Trust's investment managers as well as the tactical investment positions taken by the Trust.

-The top three performing asset classes for the Trust were US equity, private equity, and private debt, which returned 17.5%, 17.3% and 13.5% respectively for the year.
+The top three performing asset classes for the Trust were public real estate, private equity, and private real assets, which returned 13.6%, 10.9% and 9.2% respectively for the year.
 The Trust maintains a long-term focus and a well-diversified portfolio to take advantage of market movements regardless of which asset classes are in favor in any single year.

-b) Investment Plan: Structure
+B) Investment Plan: Structure